Tatsuya-Nonogaki/Scratch/cert-replace-procedures.md

    - If any certificate-type fails to renew, attempt rerunning fixcerts.py for that type.
    - Use the `--debug` option for more detailed error output.
    - If failures persist, consider manual renewal using `vecs-cli` or consult official product support documentation.
+   - If any of the certificates were updated, check for consistency in Extension Thumbprints by running;
+     ```
+     ./vCert.py --run config/manage_cert/op_manage-vc-ext-thumbprints.yaml
+     ```
+     If any MISMATCH are found, proceed with "Y" to solve.
 5. **Restart services after all renewals:**
    - Once all certificate-types have been renewed successfully, restart vCSA services to apply changes by running:
      ```